Return to Home

 Java/Web to RMS Connection

-We have recently divided our RMS Connection software into two distinct but overlapping approches.
+Our RMS Connection software is divided into three distinct but overlapping approaches.
 Each has it's own advantages and disadvantages and both have been used in solving different problems in the same application.

 The first approach is based on building a compiled server program on OpenVMS that is activated as a TCP/IP service when a connection is made.
 This connection is a persistent connection and as such, maintains a state like a normal interactive program running on OpenVMS.
 This allows events on the server to be sent to the client without having the client poll the server.
 However this means there is one OpenVMS process per client and this approach can only be used with a Java client program.